Bloodcloak/2017-Dashboard/README.md

   ) Automated pull from hardcoded file path for the configuration clusters upon app boot

-  ) Dashboard side timer logic which is able to change the color of the time remaining indicator in corralation to coded times as a quick reminder
+  ) Dashboard side logic which is able to change the color of the time remaining indicator in corralation to coded times for a quick reminder during a match

   ) automated push of the selected auton when a reconnect event happens.